cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-size.md

 | Private IP Addresses   | 1 - 149       | 150 - 299   | 300 - 449  | 450 - 599  | 600 - 749   |
 | Servers                | 1 - 49        | 50 - 99     | 100 - 149  | 150 - 199  | 200 - 249   |

-If you're working with more internal IP addresses, you can set up multiple internal network assets.
+If you're working with more internal IP addresses, you can set up additional internal network assets.
 One way to organize such assets is by subnet.

 If you're working with servers on the cloud, you can also set up a [Cloud Configuration](#cloud-configuration)